shoeffner/mthesis/src/gaze_library.md

 indexing.
 The default model uses six landmarks (see @sec:detecting-faces-and-eyes).

-The steps `EyeLike` and `PupilLocalization` are fully exchangeable since both are implementations of @Timm2011 (`EyeLike` is a copy of Hume's code [@Hume2012], hence the name.
+The steps `EyeLike` and `PupilLocalization` are fully exchangeable since both are implementations of @Timm2011 (`EyeLike` is a copy of Hume's code eyeLike [@Hume2012], hence the name.
 It was adjusted to fit into Gaze).
 They have some slight implementation differences. `EyeLike` scales the image patches containing the eyes to a specific size, while `PupilLocalization` avoids this.